 The 2.5 inch pancake G-M probe is ideal for general purpose survey.
 This G-M probe detects alpha, beta, and gamma radiation.
 The HP-265 measures 14C, 32P, 35S and 137Cs with notable efficiency.
-This probe works well with the GSM-115 Survey Meter, GSM-500 Auto-ranging Survey Meter, the RML-200 Ratemeter, and other instrumcnts.
+This probe works well with Johnson Nuclear Survey meters and some other instruments.

 Description: Long life halogen pancake G-M detector with 1.6 mg/cm2 End Window

 Efficiency (4pi geometry): Typically 5%-C-14; 22%-Sr-90/Y-90; 19%-Tc-99; 32%-P-32; 15%-Pu-239, Gamma dose to 200 mR/hr (Based on 137Cs calibration)

 CPM/mR/hr: (137CS): 2,500